toddcf/code-snippets/git/repositories/initialize-repository.md

 ## To Create on Local First

+If you don't already have a project started, create at least the skeleton content:

-1. Create a directory on your local machine and give it the name you want your repository to have.  (`mkdir`)
+1. Create a directory on your local machine and give it the name you want your repository to have: `mkdir <directory_name>`
-2. Navigate into that directory.  (`cd`)
+2. Navigate into that directory: `cd <directory_name>`
-3. Create a file inside the directory.  (`touch`)
+3. Create a file inside the directory: `touch <file_name>`

+Now turn your directory into a Git repository:

-4. In your terminal, run `git init`.
+4. `git init`

-Your Git repository now exists on your local machine, and this directory will now contain a `.git` folder.
+Your Git repository now exists on your local machine.
+When the repository is initialized (created), Git takes a snapshot.
+This and other changes will be tracked via a `.git` subdirectory that now exists in your project's directory, which contains all the necessary metadata to do so.

-To push this repository to remote:

-5. Stage the file: `git add .` or `git add -A`.
-6. Commit the file: `git commit -m "Insert commit message here."`.

-After you've created a directory on your local machine, here's how to turn it into a Git repository:

-1. In your terminal, make sure you have navigated into the directory you want to turn into a Git repository.
-2. Run `git init`.

-This adds a `.git` subdirectory inside the current working directory.
-This new `.git` subdirectory will include all the necessary metadata from the new Git repository.

 NOTE: The `.git` subdirectory will be hidden, meaning that if you want to confirm its existence via the terminal, you'll need to use `ls -a` instead of just `ls`.

-When the repository is initialized (created), Git takes a snapshot.
+Note that Git and GitHub are two separate tools, and they do not actually know about each other until you connect them.

+5. Run `git remote add origin <URL>`
+  - `remote add` means connect this local repository to a remote repository.
+  - `origin` is the name of the remote machine.
+Once the origin is set to the URL that follows it, `origin` becomes an alias (shorthand) so that you don't have to type out the entire URL each time.
+(You can change this alias if you want to.)
+  - `<URL>` is the specific remote repository you want to connect this local repository to.

+To push this repository to remote (GitHub in this case, but Bitbucket is an alternative):

+6. Stage the file: `git add .` or `git add -A`.
+7. Commit the file: `git commit -m "Insert commit message here."`.

+## To Create on Remote First